anatol/vmtest/README.md

 	if err != nil {
 		t.Fatal(err)
 	}
-	// Stop QEMU at the end of the test case defer qemu.Stop()
+	// Shutdown QEMU at the end of the test case defer qemu.Shutdown()

 	config := &ssh.ClientConfig{
 		User:            "root",